 Connect

 Jennifer Rineer is an expert in the health, well-being, and performance of employees and organizations.
-As a program manager and research psychologist in our Center for Policing Research and Investigative Science, she applies her academic and applied experience in industrial and organizational psychology and occupational health to workplace and workforce surveys, qualitative studies, employee trainings, evaluations, and experimental research in criminal legal contexts.
+As a program director and research psychologist in our Center for Public Safety & Resilience, she applies her academic and applied experience in industrial and organizational psychology and occupational health to workplace and workforce surveys, qualitative studies, employee trainings, evaluations, and experimental research in criminal legal contexts.
 Her research focuses on worker health, job-related stress, diversity and inclusion, organizational effectiveness, and related topics.
+Dr. Rineer is dedicated to using research-generated knowledge to inform tools, guides, and recommendations that foster positive change in organizations.
+Her work is featured in podcasts, conference presentations, practitioner publications, and peer-reviewed journals.

 Get in Touch